 In the broaden-and-build theory, researcher Barbara Fredrickson described this as an ‘upward spiral of well-being.’
 She discovered that expressions of gratitude are correlated with creativity, zest, and flexible thinking.
 When you experience gratitude, your vision literally broadens or expands, allowing you to be more creative, see your connectivity with others, and deal with life challenges clearly and openly.
 She further demonstrated that appreciation can undo negative emotions because appreciation puts negative emotions in a broader perspective.

-3 Simple Practice to be Thankful this Thanksgiving
+3 Simple Practice to be Thankful

 - Appreciation Game – Make a game of finding at least 3 things you appreciate about the present moment.
 For example, at that social engagement or family gathering proactively look for anything you can find to appreciate about a person or situation be it their smile, their shoes or the warm meal they prepared for you.
 Fredrickson’s research has shown that it takes a 3 to 1 positivity ratio to turn the glass from half empty to half full.
 This simple practice can be life-changing.
 You will be far more likely to enjoy your Thanksgiving Holiday as you focus your mind on the good vs. allowing the brains negativity bias to take over.

 - Compliment People – This holiday season be sure to compliment those around you and say thank you to anyone who helps you.
 You will feel better, and you will radiate positive energy.
 You might even notice a difference in the customer service you receive.
 Say Thank you at least 5 times per day….be sure to include yourself in this exercise too!